LorenzoCoronati/local-docker/README.local-docker.md

         chmod 0744 ld.sh

-If your project is not Skeleton based, delete `*.skeleton.yml` -files.
+If your project is not Skeleton based, run one of these before stepping eny futher:

+        $ ./ld skeleton-cleanup # ONLY if you don't use this with Skeleton -based project.
+        $ ./ld init # asks if you what config to use (Skeleton or not).

-If you are, see "Skeleton" -section.
+If you are applying `local-docker` on a Skeleton -based project, see "Skeleton" -section .

 ### Local IP address and domains